Syntax

 See also information on CLIP mode, and Named Private Clipboards, in Windows Clipboard, Cut and Paste.

-Bear in mind that the COPY primary command is used for copying outside files into the current edit session, and has nothing to do with the clipboard.
-To copy from the clipboard, the PASTE command is required.
+Bear in mind that the COPY primary command is used for copying outside files into the current edit session, and has nothing to do with putting data into the clipboard.

 Specifying the Data to CUT